 Looking for an Amelia Island beach access with lots of amenities and a boardwalk to stroll?
 Then head to Fernandina’s Main Beach Park located at Atlantic Avenue and South Fletcher.

-Then head to Main Beach Park located at Atlantic and South Fletcher Avenue (free beach parking at large lot).
 Main Beach Park offers public restrooms, outdoor showers, picnic tables, barbecues, gazebos, volleyball courts, children’s playground, two ocean view restaurants, mini-golf, outdoor skate park, and outdoor multi-purpose courts (basketball and inline hockey).
-Main Beach has four lifeguard towers manned daily Memorial Day weekend through Labor Day.
+Main Beach has lifeguard towers manned Memorial Day weekend through Labor Day.

-ACCESSIBILITY: Wheelchairs, walkers and strollers can utilize a “Mobi-Mat,” semi-permanently installed at Main Beach.
+ACCESSIBILITY: Wheelchairs, walkers and strollers can utilize a “Mobi-Mat,” installed at Main Beach.

-The City of Fernandina Beach Parks & Recreation Department also offers three beach wheelchairs available for reservation (refundable deposit of $100 per chair required, paid via major credit card and driver’s license required).
+The City of Fernandina Beach Parks & Recreation Department also offers beach wheelchairs available for reservation (refundable deposit required, paid via major credit card and driver’s license required).
 Call Atlantic Recreation Center at 904-310-3350.

-Amelia Island’s other biggest beach parks and amenities are listed further below.
-Nassau County’s growth — both population and Amelia Island tourism — means more crowds around the island and more people on the beaches.
-Thus, Fernandina Beach has implemented a “Beach Ranger” program.
-Here’s a quick summary of important beach laws (also read the signs at the beach when entering):
+Amelia Island’s other biggest beach parks and amenities are listed further below, but first take a moment to learn beach laws.
+Nassau County’s growth — both population and Amelia Island tourism growth — means more crowds around the island and more people on the beaches.

 Dog Leash Law